Intent to Graduate Deadlines for Undergraduates

-Since diplomas will not be mailed until June 3, 2013, you may pick up your diploma on May 28 - 31 from 8 a.m. to 4:30 p.m. at the Registrar's Office, Window #16 (next to 106 Cope Administration Building).
+Since diplomas will not be mailed until January 21, 2014, you may pick up your diploma January 13 - 17 from 8 a.m. to 4:30 p.m. at the Registrar's Office, Window #16 (next to 106 Cope Administration Building).
 If you do not pick up your diploma, it will be mailed to the address you listed on your Intent to Graduate form.
-If you have changed your address or name since you completed this form, you must e-mail Cindy Johnson in the Registrar's Office or call (615) 898-5170 and provide your new information.
-Notice of address changes should be submitted by April 22, 2013.
-Notice of name changes should be submitted by March 15, 2013.
+If you have changed your address since you completed this form, you must e-mail Cindy Johnson in the Registrar's Office or call (615) 898-5170 and provide your new information by December 2, 2013.
+If your name has changed, you must submit a name change form and documentation to the Registrar's Office no later than October 14, 2013.
 There is a $10 charge to change your name on your diploma once the diplomas have been printed.

 All financial obligations to the university (parking tickets, telephone charges, etc.) must be paid before a diploma will be mailed.

 A replacement diploma may be obtained by filing a Request for Replacement Diploma form along with the appropriate fee.

 For listing in the graduation program, honors for undergraduates is determined by the cumulative (overall) grade point average on degree-credit courses at the beginning of the final semester of enrollment.
 The honors notation on the diploma and on the transcript is determined by the cumulative (overall) average on all degree-credit courses at the end of the final semester.

 Magna Cum Laude: 3.750 - 3.899